 If you acquire shares in an eligible ESIC company you will be foregoing the right to a capital loss or carry forward loss, notwithstanding the receipt of a 20% tax offset.

 From a policy perspective, this aligns the offset ('notional cash back') with a sacrifice of the future CGT relief that may apply when utilising the loss (against another Capital gain made by the same taxpayer).
-Essentially this is a double dipping measure.
+Essentially this clawback of capital losses is an anti double dipping measure.

-Investors should consider there own circumstances, predicted capital gains, carry forward losses, marginal tax rates and seek professional guidance in these matters.
+Investors should consider their own circumstances, predicted capital gains, carry forward losses, marginal tax rates and seek professional guidance in these matters.